 If you have suffered a personal injury due to a slip and fall accident, visit www.ottawainjury.ca for more information or call 613-978-9549.
 David Hollingsworth, Ottawa slip and fall accident lawyer has helped many slip and fall accident victims get the compensation they needed.
 He can also help you!
 Free consultation.

 Ottawa Lawyer David Hollingsworth, Ottawa Injury Lawyer…I came across this information on the Canada Safety Council website and thought I would share .
-Let’s do everything we can to keep our kids safe !
+Let’s do everything we can to keep our kids safe and avoid child injuries !

 Canadian Safety Council: Buckle-Up Basics